nets4geeks/abCAPECCWESemanticModel/README.md

 Then run one of the next scrips:
 (you also should edit a properties file, download required data etc.)

-* ./runBuildSemanticModelv2 to build the OWL file of the CAPEC&CWE model in the "instance" style.
+* ./runBuildSemanticModelv2 to build the OWL file of the CAPEC&CWE model in the "instance" (itmutgu) style (i.e. snapshots/20181222v2.owl).
 * ./runBuildSemanticModel to build the OWL file of the CAPEC&CWE model in the A10-16 style (i.e. snapshots/20181129.owl).

 ## Author